FrankLa/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 To extract the features of means and standard deviations, we select columns of `whole.data` whose names contain keywords such as `Mean`, `mean` and `std`.
 These selections result in 86 features being selected, including

-  - Features with `mean()` and `std()` which are straightforward measures of means and standard deviations.
+  - Features with `mean()` and `std()` which are straightforward measures of mean and standard deviation.
-  - Features with `meanFreq()` which measure "mean frequencies"
+  - Features with `meanFreq()` which measure "mean frequency"
-  - In addition, features of the types `angle(...Mean)` are also selected which average the signals in a signal window sample.
+  - In addition, features of the types `angle(...Mean)` are also selected as they average the signals in a signal window sample.

 #### 3. Renaming activities